- Andaman Islands

 Chinggis Khanread more »

 Gala-wan-tengeriA Buriat fire-god.
 A god of lightning.
-Also referred to as Gala-wan-tengeri, Gali-edzin, Gali-edzin or Galai-khan.
+Sometimes referred to as Gala-wan-tengeri, Gali-edzin, Gali-edzin or Galai-khan.

 Galai-khanA fire-god.
-In some lore, occasionally known as Galai-khan, Gala-wan-tengeri, Gala-wan-tengeri, Gali-edzin, Buriat Gali-edzin or Buriat Gali-edzin.
+Also called Galai-khan, Gala-wan-tengeri, Gala-wan-tengeri, Gali-edzin, Buriat Gali-edzin or Buriat Gali-edzin.

 Gali-edzinA Buriat fire-god.
-Occasionally identified as Gali-edzin, Gala-wan-tengeri, Gala-wan-tengeri or Galai-khan.
+In some accounts, known as Gali-edzin, Gala-wan-tengeri, Gala-wan-tengeri or Galai-khan.

 Gesar Khanread more »

 Karaty-khanA hero who killed the man-eating demon, Punegusse.
-In some references, called Karaty-khan, Itje, Itje, Karaty-Khan, Punegusse or Punegusse.
+Sometimes known as Karaty-khan, Itje, Itje, Karaty-Khan, Punegusse or Punegusse.

 kereThe unicorn.
-Referred to as kere, Chinese ch'i-lin, Chinese ch'i-lin, kirin, unicorn, Japanese kirin, Japanese kirin, ch'i-lin, Tibetan serou or Tibetan serou.
+On occassion, referred to as kere, Chinese ch'i-lin, Chinese ch'i-lin, kirin, unicorn, Japanese kirin, Japanese kirin, ch'i-lin, Tibetan serou or Tibetan serou.

 Manzasiriread more »

 Margye PongiA mountain.
 It was to this mountain that, at the end of his mission on earth, Gesar Khan returned to be purified.
-Also commonly called Margye Pongi.
+Also identified as Margye Pongi.

 Morgan-karaThe first shaman.
 He was reputed to have the power of raising the dead.
-In some references, referred to as Morgan-kara.
+Known as Morgan-kara.

 PunegusseA man-eating demon.
 This demon was killed by the hero Itje.
 It is said that mosquitoes were created from the demon's corpse.
-Occasionally called Punegusse, Karaty-khan, Karaty-khan or Itje.
+Also referred to as Punegusse, Karaty-khan, Karaty-khan or Itje.

 Qormusta Tengriread more »